 8. Put a Freeze on Your Gym Membership

 A number of personal finance experts always point to the gym membership as the first expense that should be cut.
 If you’re in need of extra savings this month, freeze your membership instead of canceling it.
 This will allow you to resume your fitness routine in the future without having to pay sign-up fees again.

-9. Buy Your Plane Tickets a Month Early
+10. Buy Your Plane Tickets a Month in Advance

 Booking last-minute travel is an easy way to pay an extra $100 or more.
-A study by CheapAir found that you can get the lowest airfares three weeks to 3 1/2 months in advance for domestic travel and at least two months in advance for international travel.
+A study by Skyscanner found that you can get the lowest airfares 30 days in advance for domestic travel and four months in advance for international travel.
 So if you know you’d like to travel in the near future, plan accordingly to save the most on airfare.

 People who financed their homes even just a few years ago can stand to cut a couple of percentage points off their interest rates by refinancing.
 That translates to big savings on monthly mortgage payments.

-Here’s a tip that might sound a little daunting to some: Don’t spend any money for a week.
+Here’s a tip that might sound a little daunting to some: Don’t spend any money for a week, except where absolutely necessary like on groceries for your weekly meals.
 If you think you’ll have a hard time accomplishing this, enlist your friends’ help.
 Ask them to do a fiscal fast with you or make it a challenge within your group of friends.
-You will save far more than $100.

-13. Make a List Before Heading to the Grocery Store
+14. Make a List Before Heading To the Grocery Store